jnfran92/fem-cuda-solver/README.md

 This work describes an implementation of a FEM acoustic application on a GPU using C/C++ and CUDA libraries. [create an anchor](#anchors-in-markdown)

-## Intrduction

-The acoustic model is a rigid-walled cavity with enclosed fluid and rectangular faces.
-Three-dimensional acoustic elements are used to model the geometric form of the cavity.
-Natural frequencies were computed using inertia and stiffness matrices in a general eigenvalue problem.
-These matrices are symmetric, dense and grow in a cubic ratio from the number of divisions in the grid.
-The model was implemented using `cuSOLVER libraries` to solve the eigenvalue problem in single and double precision.
-The MATLAB implementation was performed for CPU in order to compare the results of GPU implementation.
-The `acoustic model is a rigid-walled cavity with enclosed fluid and rectangular faces`.
-Three-dimensional acoustic elements are used to model the geometric form of the cavity.
-Natural frequencies were computed using inertia and stiffness matrices in a general eigenvalue problem.
-These matrices are symmetric, dense and grow in a cubic ratio from the number of divisions in the grid.
-The GPU-based Jacobi method in single precision gives the best results, `this method is five times faster than the MATLAB implementation`.
-The divide and conquer method in double precision for GPU is the most accurate implementation when comparing with the exact solution of the model.
-Lastly, the sound pressure distribution in the cavity was graphed using eigenvectors.

 **Article Link**

 ## Methods